Executive Summary:

 Female bees work on nectar collection and honey production, the males mate with the queen, and the queen bee lays fertilized (and unfertilized) eggs until she reaches the end of her life.
 Fertilized eggs become females, and unfertilized eggs become males.

-Each day after the queen has laid thousands of eggs, the drones (male bees) will surround her and perform the daily ritual of grooming and feeding her rich royal jelly (a creamy, white protein-rich secretion that comes from the drone's heads).
+Each day after the queen has laid thousands of eggs, the drones (male bees) will surround her and perform the daily ritual of grooming and feeding her rich royal jelly (a creamy, white protein-rich secretion that comes from the drones' heads).

 During this ceremony, the queen releases pheromones spread throughout the hive by the other bees.
 The pheromones the queen releases can affect the entire behavior of the hive, which is why having a happy and healthy queen is essential for the longevity of the colony.